L1RH0XHAJ/foodhub-project/README.md

 ### Techniques applied

-Data cleaning and exploratory data analysis (histograms, boxplots, etc.)
+Data cleaning and exploratory data analysis using: histograms, boxplots, barplots/countplots, heatmaps/correlation matrices, and pairplots.

 ### Dependecies

+Install/import the following libraries
 - numpy
 - pandas
 - matplotlib.pyplot
-- seaborn as sns
+- seaborn

 ### Using the code

-Please make sure to save the Jupyter Notebook (*.ipynb*) file and the dataset in the same directory.
+Please make sure to save the Jupyter Notebook (*.ipynb*) file and the ***foodhub_order.csv*** dataset in the same directory.